 The store offers Dandelion’s Chocolate 101 classes as noted on their chalkboard, and every Wednesday they have a factory tour.
 Mei said that they plan to start offering the Chocolate 201 classes this summer.

 If we’d been in Tokyo a week earlier, we could have had a special treat.
 Mei told us Dandelion co-founder Todd Masonis was in town and did the Chocolate 101 class that week with Pastry Chef Lisa Vega doing Pastry 101 for the 1st time.
 Mei hopes to have more special events in the future.

 Mei told us that they are developing Dandelion Chocolate Tokyo based on what they do in the San Francisco Dandelion, but with its own flavor.
 “We are trying to recreate it but also do it Japanese,“ she said.
 “Make it something that belongs in our neighborhood.”

 I’d say they are making something that would fit in lots of neighborhoods: Comfortable, pretty space with delicious treats and a gracious staff: who wouldn’t want that?

 Dandelion Chocolate, 4-14-5 Kuramae, Taito-ku Tokyo

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: June 27, 2016.
-This entry was posted in Chocolate around the World, Featured, Front page, Local chocolate, Outside the Bay Area and tagged Dandelion Chocolate, hot chocolate, Japan, tea, Tokyo.
+This entry was posted in Chocolate around the World, Featured, Front page, Local chocolate, Outside the Bay Area, Review and tagged Dandelion Chocolate, hot chocolate, Japan, tea, Tokyo.
 Bookmark the permalink.